mnolley/f3lincoln/README.md

 # F3 Lincoln

 This repository contains the source for the **F3 Lincoln** website.
-It is a simple static website that can be served using GitHub Pages.
+It is a static website inspired by the layout of [F3 Omaha](https://f3omaha.com/).

 ## Development